 Advocates can partner with organizations that facilitate outreach and enrollment to educate enrollment assisters about substance use disorders and the health needs of people with substance use disorders.
 Advocates can also provide enrollment assisters with tools to explain to consumers the key details of behavioral health coverage in the Medicaid state plan and in the ABP, including which option provides broader coverage.

-Advocates should learn whether their state automatically enrolls medically frail individuals into the Medicaid state plan or if they must take action to opt in to either the Medicaid state plan or the alternative benefit plan.
+Advocates should learn whether their state will automatically enroll medically frail individuals into the Medicaid state plan or if they will need to take action to opt in to either the Medicaid state plan or the alternative benefit plan.
 Using this information, advocates can advise assisters on how best to help consumers.